 - A. Membership and active involvement in a constituent Seventh-day Adventist Church.
-Exceptions must be voted by the conference board of education. - B. Return a faithful tithe through a constituent church or local conference. - C. Exemplary Christian conduct. - D. Good citizenship. - E. Recognition of the basic rights of individuals. - F. Procurement and maintenance of a current North American Division Teaching Certificate applicable to the position held. - G. Procurement and maintenance of a valid state certificate applicable to the position held, where required. - H. Demonstration of a high degree of diplomacy and "people skills." - I. Acquaintance with, and adherence to, the legal aspects of an educational program.
+Exceptions must be approved by the conference board of education. - B. Return a faithful tithe through the church where membership is held or the local conference. - C. Model Christian conduct that is aligned with the biblical beliefs of the Seventh-day Adventist Church. - D. Respect the basic rights of individuals. - E. Procurement and maintenance of a current North American Division Teaching and/or Administrator Certificate applicable to the position held. - F. Procurement and maintenance of a valid state certificate applicable to the position held, where required. - G. Practice diplomacy and demonstrate emotional intelligence. - H. Adherence to the legal aspects of the educational program.

-4203:13 Duties and Responsibilities
+4203:23 Duties and Responsibilities